 16. If requests for front spaces exceed the front spaces available, a need for additional volunteers will be announced.

 17. If there are insufficient volunteers, the honor of sharing the required number of pairs of front and back spaces will be rotated at random amongst all the units having two or more vehicles for four months periods.
-The details of the rotation procedure will be in accordance with Parking Team charter.
+Each assignment of a double spot will be made by the Parking Team through the following procedure:

 18. Three (or more) vehicles in a unit will only be accommodated if space is available.
 Otherwise, off-site storage is required.